Crafty-creates/laura-chege/README.md

 ### Hi there 👋

-I'm Laura Chege, a developer from Kenya.
+I'm Laura Chege,from Kenya.
+I do cloud things and talk about it.

-. 🔭 I’m currently working on building applications to improve my skill and knowledge in Kotlin.
+. 🔭 I’m currently working on the Cloud (Azure and AWS) and Lowcode/Nocode (the Power Platform).

-. 🌱 I’m occasionally learning Microsoft technologies (the Power Platform) and Data Analytics.
+. 🌱 I’m occasionally learning and improving my skill and knowledge in DevOps.

-. ⚡ Fun fact: I enjoy being out in nature, love adventure.
+. ⚡ Fun fact: I enjoy being part of tech communities.

 <!--
 **laura-chege/laura-chege** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.